yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

 ## Bug fixes and improvements

 A missing feature in the input rewrite was the ability to merge two separate single left and right Joy-Cons into a single dual Joy-Con, a function `Super Mario Odyssey` needs.
 [Morph](https://github.com/Morph1984) [implemented `MergeSingleJoyasDualJoy`](https://github.com/yuzu-emu/yuzu/pull/4629), so this is no longer a problem for Mario.
-He can return to work once again for nothing, 39 years and no rewards for the best hero the Mushroom Kingdom ever saw.
+He can return to work once again for nothing.
+Thirty-nine years and no rewards for the best hero the Mushroom Kingdom ever saw.

 A small PSA for our Linux users, the [Qt required version has been raised to `5.12.8`](https://github.com/yuzu-emu/yuzu/pull/4638) now.
 Thanks [Morph](https://github.com/Morph1984) for the update!
 We need those new Plasma functions.